maria-sameen/Project-1-Challenge/README.md

 # Recipe Finder & GIF App

-This application is designed to produce recipes from a single search of an ingredient.
+This application is designed to produce recipes and GIFs from a single search of an ingredient.

 <br>